First Experimental Evidence of a Beam-Beam Long-Range Compensation Using Wires in the Large Hadron Collider: Experimental Results and Observations

 \subsection{High Intensity Experiment}

 The High Intensity experiment was carried out using a similar procedure and the wire settings are recalled in Table~\ref{table:HI_set}.
-The starting crossing angle for the collision was 160~$\mu$rad (9.2~$\sigma$) with a $\beta^{*}$ of 30~cm.
+The starting crossing angle for the collision was 160~µrad (9.2~$\sigma$) with a $\beta^{*}$ of 30~cm.

 With these settings, the effect of the wires on the bunch-by-bunch effective cross-section was too weak to be clearly observed.
 Consequently, the adopted observable for the High Intensity experiment was the beam losses recorded from the BLM, which are more sensitive devices.
-Figure~\ref{fig:HI_results} shows the evolution of the beam losses for both beams, as a function of time, together with the wire currents.
+Figure~\ref{fig:HI_results} shows the evolution of the beam losses for both beams (blue and red dots for Beam 1 and Beam 2 respectively), as a function of time.
+The background coloring correspond to the change of crossing angle and to the powering (on and off in green and red respectively) of the wires.

-As in the Low Intensity experiment, the crossing angle was first set to 160~$\mu$rad, and the BBLR signature was observed by increasing the transverse beam size of B2, through a controlled emittance blow-up.
+As in the Low Intensity experiment, the crossing angle was first set to 160~µrad, and the BBLR signature was observed by increasing the transverse beam size of B2, through a controlled emittance blow-up.
 After some minutes of observation, the wires were turned on.
-At around 11:35, the wires were turned off and a spike of losses was immediately observed on B2.
-When powering back the wires, the losses decreased to reach the same level as B1, showing that with a crossing angle of 160~$\mu$rad the wire compensators were efficient.
+At around 11:35, the wires were turned off and a spike of losses was immediately observed on B2 (as B1 is not equipped with wires).
+When powering back the wires, the losses decreased to reach the same level as B1, showing that with a crossing angle of 160~µrad the wire compensators were efficient.
 The crossing angle was then reduced with the wires on.
 On every step, one can observe a slight spike of losses on B2.
 Nevertheless, this spike is smaller than the one observed on B1, bringing an evidence of the efficiency of the wire compensators with a configuration compatible with the nominal LHC operation.
 BBLR interactions mitigation using wires could reduce the beam losses by about 20~\% when reducing the crossing angle step by step.

-Moreover, another parameter was adjusted during this experiment: the current of the Landau octupoles, installed all along the machine in order to ensure sufficient Landau damping to keep the beams stable \cite{Gareyte:321824, Herr:1982428}, was modified in order to invert their polarity.
-With the particular optics used (low telescopic index of 1.33), no clear evidence of a possible BBLR interactions mitigation using the octupole could be highlighted.
-However, other experiments using different optics of sensibly larger telescopic index (up to 3) - and the corresponding tracking simulations - have shown that the polarity of the Landau octupole can mitigate the BBLR detrimental effect \cite{Fartoukh:2643258, poyet_phd}.
-The details of those studies are out of the scope of this paper.